EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Malawi IHS/Malawi IHS Wave 3/Raw DTA files/README.md

-Save unzipped raw .dta files in this folder
+This folder contains all versions of the raw datasets - IHS and IHPS, then combined and panel-corrected (see Malawi readme) data in the temp_data folder when the code is run.